 If you are a small business owner, a freelancer, or are self-employed, you have a couple more IRA options beyond the traditional or Roth, including the SEP IRA and the (less-common) SIMPLE IRA.
 Here are some details to consider:

 A Simplified Employee Pension (SEP) is an account established by an employer or by someone who is self-employed.
 You take a tax deduction up front (subject to income limits) and then the distributions are taxable during retirement.
 The maximum contribution to a SEP IRA is up to 25% of an employee’s compensation.
 You can’t make catch up contributions to SEP IRAs.

 A Savings Incentive Match Plan for Employees (SIMPLE) is a way for employers in small companies to set up IRA retirement plans for their workers.
 These plans operate a little like a 401(k): Employees can choose to have part of their paycheck go directly into their SIMPLE IRA, reducing their tax burden.
 Employers can make matching contributions.

 Once you’re pretty solid on which types work best for you, go over your goals and determine a course of action with a tax professional or financial advisor familiar with your situation.
 It’s always a good idea to check the IRS website for up-to-date information about things like contribution and deduction limits.

-You can open any type of IRA at a bank or brokerage (types offered may vary by bank), and you can choose from a variety of deposit or investment options to put into the IRA account.
+You can open any type of IRA at a bank or brokerage (types offered may vary by financial institution), and you can choose from a variety of deposit or investment options to put into the IRA account.
 Where you open your IRA largely depends on your goals for the account.

 If it’s higher returns you’re after, you’ll need to find a brokerage, like Ally Invest, that offers investment services suited to your earnings goals.
 With Ally Invest, you can open a self-directed IRA and manage your own investments with a Self-Directed Trading account or let a team of investing professionals handle your Ally Invest Managed Portfolio for you.